greg-raven/Uncommon-Sense/_drafts/staging.md

 I have always believed that government had a limited capacity to do good and a virtually infinite capacity to do harm ...
 Neil Hamilton

 The function of socialism is to raise suffering to a higher level.
-Norman Mailer American novelist, journalist, essayist, poet, playwright, screenwriter, and film director
+Norman Mailer

 I have no respect for the passion of equality, which seems to me merely idealizing envy --- I don't disparage envy but I don't accept it as legitimately my master.
 Oliver Wendell Holmes, Jr.